Reply to comment

 It is a common situation in mathematics to need to pursue abstraction — to rid our objects of an ambient context and make them stand on their own.
 When Bernhard Riemann developed the notion of manifolds back in the 19th century, his aim was to consider mathematical spaces intrinsically, independently of what other spaces they might be embedded in.
 How do we now measure the similarity of two such spaces without re-inserting them into an ambient space?

 In 1981 the Russian-French mathematician Mikhail Gromov came up with a way of defining distance between abstract spaces that has been brilliantly successful in a number of very different contexts.
-The metric he defined, known as the Gromov-Hausdorff distance, ties together areas as diverse as Einstein's general theory of relativity and abstract group theory and topology, and it plays an important role in Perelman's proof of the Poincaré conjecture.
+The metric he defined, known as the Gromov-Hausdorff distance, ties together areas as diverse as Einstein's general theorem of relativity and abstract group theory and topology, and it plays an important role in Perelman's proof of the Poincaré conjecture.
 It was one of the many achievements that earned Gromov the 2009 Abel Prize.
 But before we explore his ingenious idea let's recap some basic mathematical notions of space and distance.

 Metrics, spaces and metric spaces